karanjagad/python-text-analysis-tool/Readme.md

 Need to pass three parameters in sequence

 - 1st language for English 'En' for German 'De'
-- 2nd 'text' or 'url' (the python code can give the accuracy result for a webpage or a text)
+- 2nd 'text' or 'url' or fiile (the python code can give the accuracy result for a webpage ,textfile or a string)
 - 3rd pass full URL or pass text file path

 For Example